 MVI utilizes enterprise equivalent servers with state of the art software.
 We utilize two servers, all configured for seamless and automatic failover.
 All network storage is done in RAID configuration which is then mirrored to a secondary RAID array.
 The arrays are accessed by frontend servers which serve the data to your websites.
 There are redundant routes to the storage server so if any equipment failed the secondary would take over instantly.
 In addition to this redundancy, all data is backed up every 6 hours to a third location in an easily restorable format.

-If the server you are hosted on experiences a failure, traffic would be automatically migrated to a identical backup server without any prolonged downtime.
-This is true redundancy that is affordable.
+If the server you have hosted on experiences a failure, traffic would be automatically migrated to an identical backup server without any prolonged downtime.
+This is a true redundancy that is affordable.
 MVI Solutions designed our redundant web hosting to offer our customers an affordable shared hosting solution with enterprise level dependability.

 MVI’s smallest redundant hosting plan will be around $20 dollars a month and scale up depending on your bandwidth and disk space needs.